 •Considering the volume concentration of BS&W inside the tank, the model is single phase without accounting for multiphase interactions.

 Based on analyses, it can be concluded that with given impeller arrangement, homogeneity is maintained for the given design condition.
 The blending time has been considered conservatively as four (4) time the circulation time estimated from CFD simulations.
-However, once the flow attains steady-state operation, even in the maximum density case, the mixing time will be 40 minutes.
+However, once the Vortex Flow attains steady-state operation, even in the maximum density case, the mixing time will be 40 minutes.
 The sump design guarantees that all oil droplet greater than 16 µm will not remain present inside the BS&W region after 24 hours of settling time, in the designed operating conditions.
 Therefore, with 16 µm oil droplets entrained in in BS&W region, 30 ppm oil at oily water outlet will be guaranteed.